-Allegra is a popular brand name of Fexofenadine.
+Allegra is a popular brand name of Fexofenadine or Fexofenadina in Spanish.
 It is an antihistamine known for effectively reducing the effects of histamine, including itching, watery eyes, and sneezing due to certain allergens.
 Although allergens are mostly harmless substances in our surroundings, dogs with allergies are affected in many ways when they inhale or ingest these allergens.

 Some of the most common allergens in dogs are: dander, mold spores, dust, feathers, cigarette smoke, some food ingredients, and prescription drugs.
 If you see your dog manifesting these symptoms: red and itchy skin, watery eyes, increased scratching, sneezing, vomiting, diarrhea, and constant licking, they are most probably showing signs of allergies.

 Taking your dog to the vet is the first thing to do when allergic reactions arise.
 Your vet will most probably conduct a thorough examination of your dog to identify what is causing the allergy.
 This then will lead to knowing the best treatment for them.
 A standard medication that vets give to dogs suffering from an allergic reaction is an antihistamine such as Allegra.
 The antihistamine works to block the effects of a substance or chemical that triggers the allergy symptoms.

 Can I Give My Dog Allegra?
 Answer: Yes